 Natasha Lyonne is an especially unhappy case.
 She got even more cred with But I'm a Cheerleader, but a serious problem with drugs and alcohol, as well as health problems and extreme mental illness, all but destroyed her career.
 There was even a period where she was living homeless on the streets of New York after being evicted from her apartment for her behavior.
 Eventually she came back with a cameo American Reunion, and is finally coming back to prominence for her praised role in the Netflix series Orange Is the New Black and headlining her own show Russian Doll.
 Unlike Biggs, Lyonne completely escaped the shadow of Pie after landing the show.

 The cast of Twilight all enjoyed a big push, particularly Kristen Stewart, Robert Pattinson, and Anna Kendrick.
 Stewart's first big post-Twilight role was Joan Jett in the biopicThe Runaways, and while her stone-faced performance of Bella became a running pop culture gag, at least seems to get regular work and even some critical acclaim (albeit often in a "wow, she actually can act" sense) in fairly low-budget indie movies; Pattinson had the romantic dramas Remember Me (which seems to be more famous for its controversial ending than anything else) and Water for Elephants and the complicated David Cronenberg dramas Cosmopolis and Maps to the Stars; and Kendrick went for indie and Oscar cred with her performance in Up in the Air, not to mention mainstream success in Pitch Perfect.
 She even got a top ten chart hit in "Cups", a track from the aforementioned film's soundtrack.
-If anything, Kendrick (who has a sarcastic and self-depreciating demeanor in real life) has maintained stardom following the end of the franchise, and appears to be the most ready of the three to hit the next level.
+If anything, Kendrick (who has a sarcastic and self-deprecating demeanor in real life) has maintained stardom following the end of the franchise and appears to be the most ready of the three to hit the next level.
 Other cast members don't seem to have the same luck as them, however:

 Taylor Lautner parlayed his good looks and fame from playing Jacob into the action movie Abduction, but it was panned by critics and flopped at the box office.
 He's largely-disappeared into Adam Sandler movies.

-Kellan Lutz seems to be on even shakier ground, since his biggest claim to fame is being shirtless at every available opportunity.
+Kellan Lutz seems to be on even shakier ground since his biggest claim to fame is being shirtless at every available opportunity.
 He recently dragged out the "I want to be taken seriously" line, but since he has yet to put his shirt back on, some people didn't really believe him.
 His first big post-Twilight work, The Legend of Hercules, was a flop.

 The cast of the MTV reality show Laguna Beach fell under this.
-When it premiered, Laguna was the first teen-oriented reality series on the network, and rode a wave of commercial acclaim, teen mag appearances and ratings domination.
+When it premiered, Laguna was the first teen-oriented reality series on the network, and rode a wave of commercial acclaim, teen mag appearances, and ratings domination.
 The teenage cast members all attempted to parlay their exposure into different avenues (to various levels of success), with most falling into obscurity after high-profile appearances in series or films.
 Lauren Conrad made the jump to her own successful spinoff, The Hills, but left the program after several seasons to unsuccessfully try her hand at a fashion line.
 Kristin Cavallari took up Lauren's spot as the main character of The Hills, but she mostly does DTV films now.
 Jason Wahler is more well-known for his guest stint on Celebrity Rehab than any of his prior work.
 Audrina Patridge's self-titled spinoff didn't last long.
 Only Stephen Colletti from the first season (who parlayed his fame into a long-running role on One Tree Hill) has had a relative degree of success.

 Thanks to Professional Wrestling becoming quite mainstream in the 90s, and The Rock managing to parlay his wrestling success into a respectable acting career, others have followed suit.

 Sable was an example that came before The Rock's breakout role in The Mummy Returns.
 Her beauty and popularity with fans led to her gracing the cover of Playboy (and she later got a second less than a year later), and she soon left wrestling hoping to break into the mainstream.
-It mostly translated to small parts on TV shows, a failed comic book series and B-movies.
-She returned to WWE in 2003, stayed there for one year and kept a low profile after leaving a second time.
+It mostly translated to small parts on TV shows, a failed comic book series, and B-movies.
+She returned to WWE in 2003, stayed there for one year, and kept a low profile after leaving a second time.

 The Miz is unique in that he was first famous for reality TV - The Real World to be specific - but didn't start to make it big in wrestling until 2010.
-He's had several attempts at acting roles, but most of them are in films made by WWE Studios (and therefore go Direct-to-Video).
+He's had several attempts at acting roles, but most of them are in films made by WWE Studios (and therefore go Direct to Video).
 He has yet to star in a film outside WWE.
 But he parodied this in 2014, adopting the gimmick of a Small Name, Big Ego who thought he was a Hollywood star.

 The cast of Total Divas got lots of hype after the show proved to be a ratings hit on the E!Network.
 Eva Marie left wrestling altogether in 2016 to launch onto film work - and her debut Inconceivable was trashed by critics, despite its All-Star Cast.
 The Bella Twins appear to be doing the best, with their reality show Total Bellas proving to be a successful spin-off and launching a successful fitness and clothing brand.
 Cameron announced an intent to produce music and go into acting, but has yet to make anything happen.
 The rest have focused almost entirely on wrestling.

 The entire Inhumans franchise went through this.
 After years of being a minor group in the Marvel universe, usually in supporting roles, they had a number of well-received series.
 Then came the Marvel Cinematic Universe, which could not use mutants, which are tied to the X-Men film rights (which were owned by 20th Century Fox, locking them out of being able to appear in the Disney-owned Marvel Films), but did still use some characters that are normally mutants.
 The majority of readers saw the 2010s Inhuman push to be an attempt to popularise them so that they can be used in the Marvel Cinematic Universe as a Suspiciously Similar Substitute to mutants (the Guardians of the Galaxy were similarly pushed before their film was announced, but nowhere to the degree the Inhumans were), all but confirmed by insiders who note that Ike Perlmutter, the guy in charge of Marvel, would literally tear down posters featuring characters whose film rights didn't belong to Marvel.
 It was eventually outright confirmed by Charles Soule — who wrote many of their series at the time — in a podcast with artist Ryan Stegman that the Inhumans were indeed intended to be the new X-Men.
 This also extended to video games, with developers stating that they were explicitly told to not use X-Men characters.
-An Inhumans movie was announced for Phase 3 of the MCU, and their origin setup in Agents Of Shield.
-After months of being hyped up as Marvel's next big thing, the main Inhuman comic book series was delayed, leaving a bunch of tie-ins to a story which nobody knew anything about.
+An Inhumans movie was announced for Phase 3 of the MCU, and their origin setup in Agents of S.H.I.E.L.D..
+After months of being hyped up as Marvel's next big thing, the main Inhuman comic book series was delayed, leaving a bunch of tie-ins to a story that nobody knew anything about.
 Then, months behind schedule, the series finally released and... needless to say, the response was not what Marvel wanted, with a heavy 'meh' heard across the comic world, and the general consensus being that it was not worth the wait.
 The first issue of the series wasn't even able to break the top 10 of the month, and the second issue dropped all the way to barely making the top 50.
 Then came their relaunch as Uncanny Inhumans, which attempted to push the brand with multiple ongoings, while also re-working the Inhumans to have more of a grounded presence in the Marvel Universe akin to mutants.
 This didn't take either, not helped by Marvel starting a plot about how the Terrigen clouds that give Inhumans' their powers were killing mutants, in what many saw as an unsubtle metaphor for the franchise war.
 During all this, the Inhumans comics still didn't sell well.
 This culminated in the despised Inhumans vs. X-Men event, which only made longtime Marvel readers despise the Inhumans more for the attempt to shill them and failing spectacularly.
-Finally, with Resurr/Xion, the Inhumans comics were consolidated down to Royals and Black Bolt, with the latter in particular receiving critical praise, although neither were strong sellers (Royals was outsold by reprints of decades old single issues).
+Finally, with Resurr/Xion, the Inhumans comics were consolidated down to Royals and Black Bolt, with the latter in particular receiving critical praise, although neither were strong sellers (Royals was outsold by reprints of decades-old single issues).
 During this time, the Inhumans TV show premiered — by this point, Marvel Studios was restructured to report directly to Disney and not Marvel, and Kevin Feige apparently had no interest in the Inhumans — and bombed both critically and commercially.
 Then Marvel/Disney made an offer to acquire Fox that had to wait for government approval, and while that was happening, Marvel quietly turned down the Inhumans hype with one last miniseries, Death of the Inhumans, before shunting the franchise away, just a few months before the Disney/Fox merger was approved and the film rights to the X-Men were regained.
-Following the rights returning, the X-Men were heavily promoted in a new relaunch that not only saw critical and commercial success, but even saw some X-Men occupy the Inhumans' traditional location of the Earth's moon, while there were no Inhuman books on stands.
+Following the rights returning, the X-Men were heavily promoted in a new relaunch that not only saw critical and commercial success but even saw some X-Men occupy the Inhumans' traditional location of the Earth's moon, while there were no Inhuman books on stands.